 Facebook.
-Connect with other fans on our pages for Munchkin (facebook.com/ sigames.munchkin) and Steve Jackson Games (facebook.com/sjgames).
+Connect with other fans on our pages for Munchkin (facebook.com/sjgames.munchkin) and Steve Jackson Games (facebook.com/sigames).

 Instagram.
-We post lots of pictures of new Munchkin stuff to instagram.com/ stevejacksongames.
+We post lots of pictures of new Munchkin stuff to instagram.com/stevejacksongames.

-The URL for this set is munchkin.game/products/ games/munchkin-cthulhu/.
+The URL for this set is munchkin.game/products/games/ the-good-the-bad-and-the-munchkin/the-good-the-bad-andthe-munchkin-complete-edition/.